goodvibrations32/goodvibrations32/README.md

 Hi there!
 ----
-I'm currently studying Mechanical Engineering in Technical School of Heraklion, Crete.
+I'm currently studying Mechanical Engineering in Technical School of Crete.

 Interesting
 -----